cran-task-views/HighPerformanceComputing/HighPerformanceComputing.md

 -   A large number of database packages, and database-alike packages (such as `r pkg("sqldf")` by Grothendieck and `r pkg("data.table")` by Dowle) are also of potential interest but not reviewed here.
--   The `r pkg("MonetDB.R")` package allows R to access the MonetDB column-oriented, open source database system as a backend.
 -   The `r pkg("LaF")` package provides methods for fast access to large ASCII files in csv or fixed-width format.
 -   The `r pkg("bigstatsr")` package also operates on file-backed large matrices via memory-mapped